Raoul Martinez

 Raoul Martinez (1876–1974) was a French artist.

 Life

-The French painter Martinez was born from well to do parents who lived in Paris.
+The French painter Raoul Martinez was born in 1876 from well-to-do parents who lived in Paris, France.
 The family owned a hacienda near Havana.
-After his education in Paris Martinez worked for some years at the estate.
+After his education in Paris, Martinez worked for some years at the estate.
 He had a Cuban background and he had Cuban connections for many years.
-After his stay there he returned to Europe, first to Brussels where he lived from 1896 till circa 1915.
-In Brussels he started his career as a painter in 1907 and had his first exhibition at La Libre Esthétique in 1910.
-During the First World War and thereafter he worked a couple of periods in the Netherlands and in Belgium, after the Second World War he settled in Paris.
+After his stay there, he returned to Europe, first to Brussels, where he lived from 1896 till about 1915.
+In Brussels, he started his career as a painter in 1907 and had his first exhibition at La Libre Esthétique in 1910.
+During the First World War and thereafter, he worked a couple of periods in the Netherlands and in Belgium; after the Second World War he settled in Paris.